xCONFLiCTiONx/NWS_Alerts/README.md

 National Weather Service Alerts For Windows Desktop

 A Widget like WPF Desktop Application with Windows 10 Toast Notifications alerting of dangerous weather.

+Works on Windows 10/11

 ## Download